MrYsLab/pymata4/docs/polling.md

 * i2c_read_continuous
 * i2c_read_restart_transmission

-You may write a callback function for each input pin, or write a callback function to handle any pin of single type, such as analog input or digital input, or even have a single callback function to handle all input data notifications.
+You may write a callback function for each input pin, write a callback function to handle any pin of single type, such as analog input or digital input, or even have a single callback function handle all input data notifications.

 You may use callbacks with some pins while using polling for others.
 Polling is available for all input pins whether callbacks are in use or not.

-A callback function is specified with a single input parameter.
-Pymata4 passes in a list of information when it calls the callback function.
+A callback function is specified to accept a single input parameter, typically named
+***data***.
+The input parameter will be filled with a list when pymata4 invokes the callback.
 A description of what is contained in the list is provided in the
 [reference API.]((https://htmlpreview.github.com/?https://github.com/MrYsLab/pymata4/blob/master/html/pymata4/index.html) )